Mindfulness Meditation Retreat for Therapists

-Participants must have completed an MiCBT Foundation or Applied Course.
+Participants must have successfully completed the 2-day MiCBT Workshop.

 Join Waiting List